George Frideric Handel

 Title languages displayed for Agrippina

 Estimated Run Time

 World Premiere: Teatro San Giovanni Crisostomo, Venice, 1709

 This early Italian opera of Handel was a success that secured the composer’s international reputation and played a large role in paving the way for his lucrative and high-profile subsequent career in London.
 While he continued to develop artistically for the next 50 years, his entire life’s genius is perfectly evident in this first great operatic accomplishment.
 Even today, the issues at stake in Agrippina—the power plays, sexual politics, and cults of personality played out against a fickle public—continue to resonate.

 George Frideric Handel (1685–1759) was born in Germany, trained extensively in the music capitals of Italy, and spent most of his brilliant career in London.
-While his great choral and orchestral works have remained extraordinarily popular up to the present day, his theatrical creations, which were instrumental in introducing Italian opera to the British public.
+His great choral and orchestral works have remained extraordinarily popular up to the present day, and his theatrical creations were instrumental in introducing Italian opera to the British public.
 Vincenzo Cardinal Grimani (1652 or 1655–1710) was a career diplomat who also supplied libretti for opera composers, the text for Agrippina being his most famous.